dsrkafuu/dsrkafuu/README.md

 **Available for Hire**

-Open to remote opportunities and roles based in Hangzhou or Shanghai.
+Open to remote opportunities and roles based in Hangzhou/Shanghai/Canton/Shenzhen.
 Contact me at [dsrkafuu@gmail.com](mailto:dsrkafuu@gmail.com).